Virginia Roads - US 58, 1/58

 The other non-US 1 approaches to the intersection, VA 47 SB and Business US 58 WB.

-EB from Lawrenceville to Franklin.
+EB from Lawrenceville to Franklin, courtesy Lou Corsaro.
 There are two chances for ugly shields in Lawrenceville because Truck VA 49 follows the opposite end of Business US 58.

-Continuing EB past another familiar friend (US 460) to Virginia Beach.
+Continuing EB past another familiar friend (US 460) to Virginia Beach, once more courtesy Lou Corsaro.
 The first RIDOT-style shield is at VA 168 (see background shields), and the next two with the narrow shields are at Newtown Rd.
 The 190 shields should be standard VA-style, and VDOT doesn't use wide shields for multiple-digit secondary roads, anyway.
 These belong in West Virginia.

-RIDOT shield eastbound at Birdneck Road in Virginia Beach, courtesy Chris Lawson via Adam Prince.
-I was told it was westbound, but then it would have to be west of VA Secondary 615.
+Another RIDOT shield, this one westbound, at Birdneck Road in Virginia Beach, courtesy Chris Lawson via Adam Prince.

 Onto US 1 alone